 July 4 Celebration aboard Spirit of South Carolina

-A special thanks to all the same volunteers, and others, Carin Bloom and husband who helped secure the deck afterwards, start the dish and cutlery washing, wrap leftovers, and get filled garbage containers all the way back to the dumpster..
+A special thanks to all the same volunteers, and others, Carin Bloom and husband who helped secure the deck afterwards, start the dish and cutlery washing, wrap leftovers, and cart the full garbage containers all the way back to the dumpster.
 It was almost midnight when the final items were cleaned and put away or disposed.

 Saturday morning brought the same stalwarts aboard who had helped clean and secure the evening before.
+Hugh Sheldon, a welcome addition to the Volunteer Crew was welcomed aboard and immediately stepped into some hands-on deckhand work.
+By end of morning, he had already checked off five deckhand skills.
 They tied up some loose ends, including hauling the smallboat up and swinging her over onto the deck setting her firmly in her chocks and lashing down the gripes..

 No comments: